xsburg/vscode-javascript-booster/CONTRIBUTING.md

 -   run `npm test` inside the `client` directory to run the extension integration tests.
 -   launch `Extension tests (client)` to debug the tests.

+## Packaging extension for testing locally

+`vsce` (Visual Studio Code Extensions) CLI has to be installed in order to build the extension locally (`npm i -g vsce`).

+The following set of comppands builds the extension package:

+-   in the root dir: `npm run compile`
+-   in the client dir: `vsce package`

+After the build, run VSCode, go to the extensions tab and choose 'Install from VSIX...'.
+If the extension is already installed, it will be overwritten.

+## Pre-flight checklist

+All releases are made using release branches, e.g. `release/0.11.0`.

+-   Update README.md:
+    -   Add new changelog entry
+    -   Add new code actions into the list
+    -   Check if other changes are needed
+-   Place all the resources (gifs, etc) into the `resources` dir.
+-   Copy the README.md => client/README.md (pure copy and replace).
+-   Copy the new changelog entry into client/CHANGELOG.md
+-   Initiate new release by running the command (in the root dir): `npm version [patch|minor|major]`
+-   Merge the release branch into master, delete it and push

 ## Useful links